| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 law.
 General church agencies openly oppose church law or support

+caucus groups that do.
 Yet there are no repercussions.
 Bishops are silent.
 Sometimes

 charges are filed but ignored by bishops, in further defiance of the